Sperm whale: Distribution

 Sperm whales are among the most cosmopolitan species.
 They prefer ice-free waters over 1000 m deep.
 Although both sexes range through temperate and tropical oceans and seas, only adult males populate higher latitudes.
 Among several regions, such as along coastal waters of southern Australia, sperm whales have been considered to be locally extinct.

 They are relatively abundant from the poles to the equator and are found in all the oceans.
 They inhabit the Mediterranean Sea, but not the Black Sea, while their presence in the Red Sea is uncertain.
 The shallow entrances to both the Black Sea and the Red Sea may account for their absence.
 The Black Sea's lower layers are also anoxic and contain high concentrations of sulphur compounds such as hydrogen sulphide.
 The first ever sighting off the coast of Pakistan was made in 2017.
 The first ever record off the west coast of the Korean Peninsula (Yellow Sea) was made in 2005. followed by one near Ganghwa Island in 2009.

 Populations are denser close to continental shelves and canyons.
 Sperm whales are usually found in deep, off-shore waters, but may be seen closer to shore, in areas where the continental shelf is small and drops quickly to depths of 310 to 920 m.
 Coastal areas with significant sperm whale populations include the Azores and Dominica.
-In east Asian waters, whales are also observed regularly in coastal waters in places such as the Commander and Kuril Islands, Shiretoko Peninsula which is one of few locations where sperm whales can be observed from shores, off Kinkasan, vicinity to Tokyo Bay and the Bōsō Peninsula to the Izu and the Izu Islands, the Volcano Islands, Yakushima and the Tokara Islands to the Ryukyu Islands,Taiwan, the Northern Mariana Islands, and so forth.
+In east Asian waters, whales are also observed regularly in coastal waters in places such as the Commander and Kuril Islands, Shiretoko Peninsula which is one of few locations where sperm whales can be observed from shores, off Kinkasan, vicinity to Tokyo Bay and the Bōsō Peninsula to the Izu and the Izu Islands, the Volcano Islands, Yakushima and the Tokara Islands to the Ryukyu Islands, Taiwan, the Northern Mariana Islands, and so forth.
 Historical catch records suggest there could have been smaller aggression grounds in the Sea of Japan as well.
 Along the Korean Peninsula, the first confirmed observation within the Sea of Japan, eight animals off Guryongpo, was made in 2004 since after the last catches of five whales off Ulsan in 1911, while nine whales were observed in the East China Sea side of the peninsula in 1999.

 Grown males are known to enter surprisingly shallow bays to rest (whales will be in a state of rest during these occasions).
-There are unique, coastal groups reported from various areas among the globe such as near the Scotland's coastal waters, and Shiretoko Peninsula, off Kaikoura, in Davao Gulf.
+Unique, coastal groups have been reported from various areas around the globe, such as near Scotland's coastal waters, and the Shiretoko Peninsula, off Kaikōura, in Davao Gulf.
 Such coastal groups were more abundant in pre-whaling days.

 Genetic analysis indicates that the world population of sperm whales originated in the Pacific Ocean from a population of about 10,000 animals around 100,000 years ago, when expanding ice caps blocked off their access to other seas.
 In particular, colonization of the Atlantic was revealed to have occurred multiple times during this expansion of their range.